mcsakoff/ansible-vault-vars-decryptor/README.md

     The above is a faff.
 Hence this tool makes quickly viewing the decrypted values easier for me.
 - https://newbit.ch/ansible-vault-encrypted-variables/

-## ⚠️ Requirements

-**Important**: This tool requires `ansible-vault` to be installed and available in your PATH.
-Please ensure you have Ansible installed before using this tool.

 ## Download